syncfusion-content/maui-docs/MAUI/Carousel-View/Transformation.md

 ## Tilt Non Selected Items

-The `RotationAngle` property in the  `SfCarousel` control is used to tilt all the unselected items in a specified angle.
+The `RotationAngle` property in the `SfCarousel` control is utilized to tilt all unselected items at a specified angle in Default mode.

 N> If the angle value is positive, then the rotation is in the clockwise direction.
 If the angle value is negative, the rotation is in the counterclockwise direction.